-- Students seeking transfer into the program must apply to the Program Director by the program application deadline (January 15). - Official transcripts must be provided with the application. - Consideration for transfer into the Respiratory Care Program depends on whether there are available openings at the time of the request. - Transfer admission is based on GPA and previous completed course work. - The Program Director and the Director of Clinical Education will evaluate previous respiratory care course work for equivalency with NVCC respiratory care courses.
+- Students seeking transfer into the program must apply to the Program Director by the program application deadline (January 15). - 2.
+Official transcripts must be provided with the application. - 3.
+Consideration for transfer into the Respiratory Care Program depends on whether there are available openings at the time of the request. - Transfer admission is based on GPA and previous completed course work. - 5.
+A minimum GPA of 2.5. - Students who were previously or are currently enrolled in another Respiratory Care program must have successfully completed their Respiratory Care and science requirements with a grade of "C" or better. - The Program Director and the Director of Clinical Education will evaluate previous respiratory care course work for equivalency with NVCC respiratory care courses.